 IMPORTANT UPDATE FROM ETSR

-The Centre will be managed and operated by the NHS for the benefit of Rother residents on a strictly appointments only basis.
+The Centre is managed and operated by the NHS for the benefit of Rother residents on a strictly appointments only basis.

-As with any other venue that could have been selected, one of the key issues will be car parking for the medical staff and support staff and visiting patients.
+As with any other venue that could have been selected, one of the key issues is car parking for the medical staff and support staff and visiting patients.
 Normally we can offer 40 spaces and we have added to this with the help of the school.